jakearchibald/jakearchibald.com/static-build/posts/2024/07/video-with-transparency/index.md

 - [Chrome Android gets the alpha channel wrong](https://issues.chromium.org/issues/349610465).
 Depending on how much transparency you use, it might not matter too much.
 This has been fixed in Canary, but at time of writing, it hasn't reached stable.
 - [Playback often stalls on Firefox for Android](https://bugzilla.mozilla.org/show_bug.cgi?id=1905878).

-### Demo

-TODO

-TODO - filesize

-Both VP9 and HEVC are 10 year old formats, and don't perform as well as AV1, but AV1 doesn't support transparency.
-TODO compare to AVIF.

-TODO compare the two formats.

 ### Encoding VP9